andrewrnoel87/andrewrnoel87.github.io/_posts/2023-10-18-Inheritance.markdown

 """"""

 # Notes

+- __Inheritance__ is important because one class can inherit the functionality of another class.
+Common functionality makes it easier to change and apply updates in the future.

 - Child class, subclass and derived class are all synonymous for a class that inherits from another class.